ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 This guide is to assist developers who wish to modify one or more of the model components of ACCESS-OM2 and compile the modified code.
 Typically there is a development cycle, where the code is modified, compiled, tested and further modified based on testing.

-In particular this guide steps through the process to develop the ACCESS-OM2 model using [`spack`](spack.io), the build from source package manager that is use to build and deploy the model.
+This guide steps through the process to develop the ACCESS-OM2 model using [`spack`](spack.io), the build from source package manager that is used to build and deploy the model.

 It is assumed the modifications and compilation will be done on the [NCI HPC system `gadi`](https://opus.nci.org.au/display/Help/Gadi+User+Guide).

-Much of this adapted from the [spack Developer Workflows Tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_developer_workflows.html).
+Much of this is adapted from the [spack Developer Workflows Tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_developer_workflows.html).

 ## Initial set-up